rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/2-lucia.md

 “Yeah, baby, keep going, you’re so fucking hot,” she breathed.
 He responded by switching to her other nipple and reaching back to squeeze her ass.
 She squealed as he thrust his hips, lifting her off the bed and somehow reaching deeper inside her.

 Quickly, they found their groove, moving as one, Lucia rocking forward and back as he gripped her tightly, pulling her against him as he pushed up.
-He released her nipple with a loud wet smack and dropped his head onto the pillow.
+He released her nipple with a loud, wet smack and dropped his head onto the pillow.
 His eyes locked with hers, and she saw nothing but his desire.

 “Ah!
 Lucia!
 Please!”
 She felt his body stiffen, and his cock swell.
 He was going to cum again.
 She was going to make him cum again.
 The thought was enough to push her over the edge.
 She dropped down, burying her face in his neck, and squeezing him between her thighs.
 Her climax radiated from her core, from his cock, in waves of pleasure.